What are the responsibilities and job description for the Attractions Assistant Manager (PT) position at City of Raleigh?

 Join our team at historic Pullen Park, North Carolina's first amusement park.
 The Pullen Park campus contains 67 acres of gorgeous park land, offering a variety of activities to keep guests of all ages engaged and entertained.
 Our offerings include a carousel dating to 1911, an original Wurlitzer 125 band organ, a CP Huntington scaled train, kiddie boats and pedal boats, in addition to a variety of events and programs that we host throughout the year.

-This position is expected to work 25 hours a week, Saturday - Friday, nights and weekends.
+This position is expected to work an average of 25 hours a week, Saturday - Friday, nights and weekends.

 Duties and Responsibilities